 I have been studying successful lawyers for more years than I care to count.
 The most successful attorneys are also generally the most visible.
 This is not always the case, but it usually is.
-Moreover, when an attorney is attempting a lateral move, being involved in the legal community is something that can help them a great deal.
-In numerous placements I have made-and in the majority of the largest and most significant ones-it was the attorney's involvement in the legal community that was the "clincher" that got them the job.
+Moreover, when an attorney is attempting a lateral move, being involved in the legal community is something that can help him/her a great deal.
+In numerous placements I have made-and in the majority of the largest and most significant onesit was the attorney's involvement in the legal community that was what got him/her the job.